mudroljub/alatke/README.md

 How to create useful terminal aliases to make your life easier (you can call them whatever you like).

 ## Git root
-Create a command that takes you to git root directory:
+Create a terminal command that takes you to the git root directory of the project:
 ```sh
 $ alias root="cd $(git rev-parse --show-toplevel)"
 ```